 The History of Bradford, PA...

 as the Allegheny River in search of land.
 Carpenters, wood mills, and wood were in great demand.
 The first home in Bradford was built on Main Street where our business district is located today.
 During the 1840's

-By the mid-1800's settlers cam to find more than just lumber; the first oil well was discovered on the north
+By the mid-1800's settlers came to find more than just lumber; the first oil well was discovered on the north

 Information About Mckean County...

-McKean County was officially formed in 1804 from a part of Lycoming County.
-Named after Thomas McKean, McKean County is bordered by Elk, Potter, Cameron, and Warren Counties in the foothills of the Appalachian Plateau A signer of the Declaration of Independence and the second Governor of Pennsylvania, Thomas McKean invited many New England families to move south to Pennsylvania.
+portion of Lycoming County.
+Named after Thomas McKean, McKean County is bordered by Elk, Potter, Cameron, and Warren Counties in the foothills of the Appalachian Plateau.
+A signer of the Declaration of Independence and the second Governor of Pennsylvania, Thomas McKean invited many New England families to move south to Pennsylvania.
 The county is almost a perfect rectangle and has an area of 997 square miles.
-The Alleghany National Forest makes up 200 of those miles.
+The Allegheny National Forest makes up 200 of those miles.
 Today, wood, oil, and glass products are McKean County's leading industries.
 Smethport is the county seat.